What does it really take to lose weight successfully?

 When we remove 20lbs from our body, that 20lbs is like removing a weight vest.
 Put a 20lbs weight vest on and do your daily routine - you’re going to be a lot more worn out throughout the day and require more calories from simple things like walking around and getting up and down the stairs.

 As we lose that weight, we lose that extra load on our bodies that helps us burn off more calories, so we are burning less throughout the day.
 Over time that may mean that we reach a balance where calories eaten are equal to calories burned.
 We can drop calories further, or increase the energy expenditure through exercise.
+Generally speaking, the best way to achieve the proper balance is to do both.

 Sorry, cardio bunnies; the long slow cardio will burn calories but it’s not going to bump your metabolism up to the degree exercise with weights or HIIT cardio will.
 If you’d like more information on this one, leave us a comment and I’ll be sure to do a blog post for you - there’s a lot more information out there on this one.